 Foreign investors wanting to carry on business in Québec can incorporate their business or set up a branch.
 A corporation is a separate legal entity that can be incorporated under the Canada Business Corporations Act or the Companies Act (Québec).
-A branch is a commercial establishment that is part of a corporation.
+A branch is a commercial establishment that is part of a corporation located in a foreign country.